jscherff/cmdbd/README.md

         "AllowedContentTypes": ["application/json"]
 }
 ```
-* **`Addr`** is the hostname or IP address and port of the listener, separated by a colon.
-If blank, the daemon will listen on all network interfaces.
+* **`Addr`** is the hostname (or IP address) and port of the listener, separated by a colon.
+If the hostname/address component is blank, the daemon will listen on all network interfaces.
 * **`ReadTimeout`** is the maximum duration in seconds for reading the entire HTTP request, including the body.
 * **`WriteTimeout`** is the maximum duration in seconds before timing out writes of the response.
 * **`MaxHeaderBytes`** is the maximum size in bytes of the request header.